TLI Cycling Rules and Regulations

 2.1 Age Categories:

 TLI Cycling competitors are allocated to age-related categories, as shown on the TLI Cycling Membership Card / Licence.
-Such categories may change for Junior and Senior members depending on their age on the day of the event.

 |Youth Categories||Male & Female|